Video-Nomad/gs-curvetools-docs/docs/source/useful-tips.rst

                     :width: 400px
                     :align: center

 - Now by clicking on your custom hotkey, you will toggle between two visibility modes.

 Curve thickness
 ###############

 Next trick is to increase the thickness of the curve.
-To do that, simply select all the curves you want to change and using Curve Control Window and increase the thickness of the curves:
+To do that, simply select all the curves you want to change and using Curve Control Window and increase the thickness of the curves (default value is -1):

 .. figure:: https://i.imgur.com/34Foacd.gif
                 :alt: Maya Shelf